 Definitions

+Normal State: The Power System is considered to be operating in the Normal State when the following conditions are satisfied:

+the system frequency is within the limits of 49.8Hz and 50.2Hz;

+voltages at all NITS buses are within ±5% of their nominal values;

+all transmission circuits and substation equipment are loaded below 85% of their continuous ratings;

+all interconnection tie-lines are operated within their ratings; and

+the NITS is configured such that it can remain secure in the event of any potential N-1 contingency event.

 System Disturbance: Refers to an incident which causes the power system to go out of its normal state of operation.

 Partial System Collapse: Refers to a system disturbance which causes several power system equipment and installations to trip such that a section of the power system experiences blackout.

 Total System Collapse: Refers to a severe system disturbance which causes all equipment and installations on the power system to trip leading to a total blackout.

+Black start Unit: A black start unit is one that when shutdown, can be started without assistance from the NITS.
+A black start unit is required to produce power to first energise the NITS in order to begin power system restoration in the event of a major system collapse or a system-wide blackout.

 General Principles